-D. Techniques for adding stability to any currency
+D. General techniques for adding stability to any currency

 Collateralized stablecoins by definition are pegged currencies.
 They rely on other currencies to provide their stability.
-Without the stability of the US dollar or similar, none of these currencies would work.
+Without the stability of the US dollar or other, none of these currencies would work.
+When it comes to inherent stability of blockchain currencies, a number of academic papers are available.
+Following is a survey of techniques to reduce the volatility of any decentralised blockchain based currency.

-V. Discussions of Stablecoins